Suzanne Astolfi, Trustee

 Theda Lyden, co-founder and farm manager

-As farm manager, Theda plans and oversees all growing and harvesting activities.
+As farm manager of the Growing to Give farming operation, Theda plans and oversees all growing and harvesting activities.
 A long-time resident of Greene, she is a Master Gardener and ceramic artist.
 Previously, Theda operated her own farmers market business, Dig it Farm, selling certified organic herbs, flowers and perennials at the Portland Farmers Market.
 She also worked many years as the executive chef at the award-winning Harraseeket Inn in Freeport, Maine.
 As a chef, Theda was instrumental in building partnerships with local farmers and growers, with an emphasis on organic and all-natural local food.
 For fun and relaxation, Theda is an avid sea kayaker and alpine skier.

+As a volunteer co-executive director of Growing to Give, Patty is usually the “lead” regarding fundraising, outreach, events, and volunteer coordination, and she helps in the fields weekly.
 Patty started her career as a pediatric physical therapist, and early on she combined her love of horses with her skills as a therapist, starting a nonprofit in 1993 for people with disabilities called Riding to The Top (RTT) Therapeutic Riding Center, which is now located in Windham, Maine.
 Since then, she has worked at RTT as the executive director, volunteer coordinator, program director, board member, and riding instructor.
 Patty has also worked a massage therapist, and has run a fiber summer camp for children at Scatter Good Farm, teaching animal husbandry, sheep wool processing, spinning, knitting and crocheting.
-Most recently, she has begun a new career, tutoring dyslexic children in reading skills.
-In addition, she has served as a coordinator for numerous nonprofit fundraising and community-building events.
+In addition, she has served as a coordinator for numerous nonprofit fundraising and community-building events, and most recently, she began a new career tutoring dyslexic children in reading skills, while continuing to host farm-stay guests at Scatter Good Farm.
 For fun and relaxation, Patty enjoys cross country skiing, kayaking, singing, campfires, board games, and spending time with family and friends.

 Sandi Konta, development assistant